therooler/pennylane-qllh/README.md

  2.)
 In order to determine the subsystem that we will measure to construct the density matrix, we need to determine beforehand how many classes we want to learn, `nclasses`.
 With regards to the `device` parameter, at the moment Rocky Raccoon only supports the `default.qubit` device.
-In principle we rely only on the `TFEQnode` Penny Lane interface, but some preliminary tests with the Qiskit backend led to buggy behaviour.
+In principle we rely only on the `TFEQnode` PennyLane interface, but some preliminary tests with the Qiskit backend led to buggy behaviour.
  The variable `self.req_qub_out` is determined by the number of classes in your implementation, since we need to construct an appropriately sized density matrix from the circuit.
 On the other hand, `self.req_qub_in` can be whatever we want, as long as it is equal to or greater as `self.req_qub_out`.
-The variables `self.model_dev` and `self.data_dev` contain the Penny Lane device objects used for executing the quantum and data circuits, which as mentioned before only supports `default.qubit` for now. `self.circuit` has to be assigned a `TFEQnode` Penny Lane quantum circuit.
+The variables `self.model_dev` and `self.data_dev` contain the PennyLane device objects used for executing the quantum and data circuits, which as mentioned before only supports `default.qubit` for now. `self.circuit` has to be assigned a `TFEQnode` PennyLane quantum circuit.
 In order for `RaccoonWrapper` to properly update the gradients, we initalize a list of trainable variables in `self.trainable_vars`.

 ```python